-To aid the war on terrorism, the 58 SOW provided a variety of specialized mission rehearsal simulator training courses.
+To aid in this conflict, the 58 SOW provided a variety of specialized mission rehearsal simulator training courses.
 These included high altitude, low-visibility dust-out and visual threat recognition/avoidance training for special operations helicopter students and crews projected to deploy.
 By enhancing the training preparation of these aircrews, the 58 SOW established a template for safer operations during high altitude helicopter missions in combat.
-Beginning in October 2007, the wing pioneered a Combat Mission Training course for UH-1 and Mi-7 helicopter instructors deploying to Iraq and Afghanistan.
+This included a pioneering Combat Mission Training course for UH-1 and Mi-7 helicopter instructors deploying to Iraq and Afghanistan.
 This program received the Chief of Staff of the Air Force's Team Excellence Award in September 2008 and was a primary factor in the wing's reception of an Air Force Outstanding Unit Award for the July 2007-June 2008 period.